webfrogs/IronBank/README.md

 - create swift modulefile for Objective-C static library to use it as custom module in Swift project.

-> Adding IronBank to your project has no side effects even if you have used other tools.
+> Adding IronBank support to your project has no side effects even if you have used other tools.

 # Install